aliaksei-chareshneu/cellstar-volume-server-v2/tomoprocessor_readme.md

  - `--sphere-color` - color of spheres as integer
  - `--entry-id` - entry id
  - `--source-db` - source db
+ - `--star-file-coordinate-divisor` - number by which coordinates in star file will be divided (e.g. for bin4 reconstructions it should be "4")

 # Visualization at [frontend](https://aliaksei-chareshneu.github.io/tomo-project/index.html)